GUE-CYBER-LIMITED/digital-skills-for-marketing/03_customer_service_and_crm/course_conclusion.md

+---
+layout: page
+title: "Module 3 Conclusion"
+parent: "Module 3: Customer Service & CRM Systems"
+nav_order: 4
+---

-# Course Conclusion
+# Module 3 Conclusion

 Congratulations on completing **Module 3: Customer Service & CRM Systems**!
-You’ve journeyed through the essentials of supporting customers and using technology to build strong relationships, building on Modules 1 (computers, internet, websites) and 2 (digital marketing).
-Using your **Windows computer** and **Android phone**, you’ve gained practical skills and explored concepts across platforms like macOS, iOS, and Linux.
-Here’s a recap of your achievements:
+You've journeyed through the essentials of supporting customers and using technology to build strong relationships, building on Modules 1 (computers, internet, websites) and 2 (digital marketing).
+Using your **Windows computer** and **Android phone**, you've gained practical skills and explored concepts across platforms like macOS, iOS, and Linux.
+Here's a recap of your achievements:

 - **Lesson 1: Introduction to CRM**
   Learned what Customer Relationship Management (CRM) is, its features (data management, interaction tracking, automation), and how it organizes customer info.
 You created mock profiles and explored CRM in action.